Everything Vibrators: Your Complete Guide To Personal Pleasure

 Many clit-sucking toys — though not all — use sonic pulse technology to produce penetrating vibrations that stimulate the clitoris without touching it directly.

-The LELO SILA is a great example of this type of clit-sucker.
+The LELO SILA, which I personally reviewed, is a great example of this type of clit-sucker.

 The feeling is nearly indescribable…but once you experience it you’ll understand the fervor for a good clit stimulator.